-The project would permanently impact one Southern California (SoCal) Gas Company 6-inch/8-inch distribution line located at the intersection of Temple Avenue and the UPRR/Metrolink railroad crossing.
+The project would permanently impact one Southern California (SoCal) Gas Company 6-inch/ 8-inch distribution line located at the intersection of Temple Avenue and the UPRR/Metrolink railroad crossing.
 The distribution line would be permanently relocated because of its conflict with the proposed railroad crossing signal foundations at Temple Avenue.
-With the implementation of AVM-UT-1 through AVM-UT-3, Caltrans and Metro would coordinate with the utility owners/operators to minimize the disruption to any utility service to ensure that project improvements would not adversely affect customer service or utility operations during relocation.
+One fire hydrant located along Temple Avenue would need to be relocated, in addition to a 6 inch waterline along Valley Boulevard in front of the SF Wheel & Tire and ASAP Towing properties, due to the proposed storm drain facilities.
+However, in general, roadway pavement reconstruction is at or above original grade and permanent impacts to existing facilities are not anticipated.
+With the implementation of AVM-UT-1 through AVM-UT-3, Caltrans and Metro would coordinate with the utility owners/operators as the design progresses to minimize the disruption to any utility service to ensure that project improvements would not adversely affect customer service or utility operations during relocation.